-Documented research currently traces ownership back to the early 1800's and has established that this was the Potter property from 1829 until 1914 when it was sold to Bradford Smith by Patrick's grandson Charles Potter.
+It was the Potter property from 1829 until 1941 when it was sold to Bradford Smith by Patrick's grandson Charles Potter.
 Patrick Potter confirmed in his will of 1862 that this was already established as the Potter Homestead.

 Patrick Potter bought seven adjacent wood lots.
 The property went from the original eastern line on Old Westport Road to Cross Road, then North across Rt.
-6, then east to a point, then South back to Old Westport Road making 95+ acres and including the current Target store and shopping center.
+6, then east to a point, then South back to Old Westport Road making 95+ acres and including in part the current Target store and shopping center.

-The next step was to establish who sold the property to Patrick Potter.
 After much research it is established that Patrick Potter bought three farms in Dartmouth, all about the same size (40 + acres).
 The farm he bought from Washington Tripp in 1854, he sold to Hiram King a year later for \$100 profit.
-In his will of 1862 he left his homestead farm and the farm he bought from Jabez Barker to his grandchildren.
+In his will of 1862, he left his homestead farm and the farm he bought from Jabez Barker to his grandchildren.
 The farm he bought from Joseph, Abthia and Hannah Gifford in 1829 was his homestead farm.